gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

-Like many oh-my-god-will-this-ever-end projects, it started with a simple idea: why not install a sensor on my (snail) mail box to tell me when we get a delivery?
+Like many OMG-will-this-ever-end projects, it started with a simple idea: why not install a sensor on my (snail) mail box to tell me when we get a delivery?